oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 ## Task 4: Create SSH keys in Cloud Shell

 In Cloud Shell, create an SSH key pair that you can use to connect to your compute instance.
-The standard name is `cloudshellkey`.
+The standard name in LiveLabs workshops is `cloudshellkey`.

 1. On the toolbar in Oracle Cloud Infrastructure, click **Developer tools**, and then select **Cloud Shell**.
 When you first open Cloud Shell, you are in your home directory; for example, `/home/jody_glove`.